abra5umente/spotty-remote/README.md

 - ⏱️ **Seek Control** - Click progress bar to jump to any position
 - 📱 **Responsive Design** - Works on desktop, tablet, and mobile
 - 🔒 **Secure Access** - Uses Tailscale for HTTPS and network access
+- 🤖 **Auto Setup** - Automatically generates unique hostname and connects to Tailscale

 ## Quick Start